 Ingredients: Aqua/Water, Sodium Chloride, Zinc Sulphate.

 Clearly, I love toners because this is one of five I have used up since around May/June.
 Is that a lot?
 I can’t tell – five toners in about six months?
 Seems like it could be a lot, but at the same time, I use toners/mists like crazy over the summer and this was one I reached for often.
 Serozinc is pretty much a cult product at this point, but I’m pretty sure I’ve never reviewed it despite loving it for many years now.
-Even so, I don’t think there’s anyone out there who doesn’t know this product or hasn’t tried it thanks to Caroline Hirons, so I won’t say too much about it other than it works, it’s cheap and really helps to heal and soothe the skin.
+Even so, I don’t think there’s anyone out there who doesn’t know this product or hasn’t tried it so I won’t say too much about it other than it works, it’s cheap and really helps to heal and soothe the skin.
 I used this a lot after my bad reaction and it just reminded me of how great this is.
 I got this super cute 50ml size from Escentual and always have one in my stash incase of a “skin emergency”.

 Repurchase?
 Yes, already have.